-Multiple pregnancies (usually twins or triplets) occur in 2-3% of all gestation.
+Multiple pregnancies (usually twins or triplets) occur in 2-3% of all gestations.
 The incidence of multiple pregnancies is increasing, principally due to the increasing age of mothers and treatments to assist women conceiving (eg ovulation induction medication or IVF technologies).

 The chance of problems occurring in a pregnancy is increased when there is more than one baby – particularly preterm birth and fetal growth problems.
 Due to the increased chance of a pregnancy complication, your doctor will arrange for you to have more ultrasound reviews than would normally occur in a singleton pregnancy.
 Ultrasound can provide you and your doctor with reassurance that your babies are growing well, or on occasions may identify some of the problems that require further treatments.